SpongePowered/Configurate/README.md

 ## Usage

 * To use configurate, your project must be configured to use Java 8 or higher.
-* Release and snapshot artifacts are hosted on SpongePowered's Maven Repository, available at https://repo.spongepowered.org/maven/.
+* Releases are on Maven Central and snapshot artifacts are hosted on Sonatype OSS.
+Builds are also included on SpongePowered's Maven Repository, available at https://repo.spongepowered.org/maven/.

-The latest release is: `3.6.1`
+The latest release is: `3.7`

 If your project uses Maven or Gradle, just add the following to your build scripts.